 This mode is a compromise between differential and single-ended modes.
 It offers some of the advantages of each mode.
-Using non-referenced single-ended mode, you can still get noise rejection but not the limitation in the number of channels resulting from a fully differential configuration.
-The possible downside is that the external reference input must be the same for every channel.
-It is equivalent to configuring the inputs for differential mode and then tying all of the low inputs together and using that mode as the reference input.
+With non-referenced single-ended mode, you can still get noise rejection, but not the limited number of channels resulting from a fully differential configuration.
+A possible downside is that the external reference input must be the same for every channel.
+It is equivalent to configuring the inputs for differential mode, tying all of the low inputs together, and using that node as the reference input.

 When configured for non-referenced single-ended input mode, 16 analog input channels are available.
-In this mode, each input signal is not referenced to the board's ground, but to a common reference signal (AISENSE).
-The input signal is delivered through three wires.
+In this mode, each input signal is referenced to a common reference signal (AISENSE), and not to the board's ground.
+The input signal is delivered through three wires: